PATRIC3/p3_docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.rst

 .. image:: images/service-page-6.png

+If you specify contigs as input, the coverage information is computed from the contig IDs or comments.
+Inside the contig ID, we look for the keywords ``cov``, ``covg``, or ``coverage``.
+The coverage value is taken from the following number, with an underscore expected as the separator.
+Thus, a contig ID of ``NODE_20_LENGTH_8732_COV_21.5064_ID_287776`` would indicate a coverage of 21.5064.
+Most assemblers produce contig IDs of this form.
+We will also look for keywords in the comment field.
+The keyword can be any of the above or the word ``multi``.
+The coverage number should follow the keyword with an equal sign expected as a separator.
+Thus, ``coverage=21.5064`` in the comment would indicate a coverage of 21.5064.
+If no coverage information can be found, a value of 50 is assumed for everything.

 Next, choose an output folder by clicking on the folder icon next the *Output Folder* choice.
 This will take you to the workspace browser where you should choose whatever Workspace folder you like.
 In this